 Muslims generally do not know the great importance of the month of Muharram.
 They are only informed about the great sacrifice of Hazrat Syyadna Hussain (RAW).
-He was martyred on 10th of Muharram.
+He was martyred on the 10th of Muharram.
 This day is called Ashura in Islam.
-Mostly, Muslims belong this month to the great sacrifice of Hazrat Hussain (RAW), although it is considered the sacred in throughout the Islamic history.
+Mostly, Muslims belong this month to the great sacrifice of Hazrat Hussain (RAW), although it is considered sacred throughout Islamic history.

 In this post, we will describe the importance of Muharram according to Quran teachings and the significance of fasting on Ashura day.

 Muharram means sacred.
 It means that it is a sacred month.
 Allah Almighty says in the Quran,” Four of them (Zil-Qadah, Zil-ijjah, Muharram, and Rajab) are sacred.”
 (Surah At-Tawbah: 36).

 As Muharram has also sanctity along with the other three months, so it has an equal reverence like other sacred months.
 As most of us do not know the significance of the holy months and have no time to go anywhere for it, therefore, we need to learn the Quran online and other Islamic teachings with an Online tutor who can help us become good Muslims.